How to research a landlord before you sign a lease

 The condition of the building "speaks volumes," says Vicki Negron, a broker at Corcoran.
 If the building and premises are in immaculate condition, that’s a good sign the landlord cares about the building's upkeep.
 Negron says she has turned down listings in buildings "that just look terrible."

-Make an assessment of the laundry area, storage bins, and the basement.
-Well-maintained amenity spaces give you a clue about how the place is managed.
-If you have an appointment with a broker to view an apartment at noon, Steven Kirkpatrick, a partner at Romer Debbas, recommends visiting the building the evening before to check the place out.
+If you have an appointment with a broker to view an apartment, arrive an hour early to explore the surroundings.
+Better yet, attorney Steven Kirkpatrick, a partner at Romer Debbas, recommends visiting the building the evening before to check the place out.

-"Walk around—is the garbage overflowing?
-The garbage may be cleaned up by the time of your appointment but if the place is a mess, why should you think it will be clean when you move in?" he asks.
+"Walk around—is the garbage overflowing?" he asks.
+"The garbage may be cleaned up by the time of your appointment, but if the place is a mess, why should you think it will be clean when you move in?"

 Looking for a landlord with a good reputation--and a rental agent you can trust?
 Put your search in the hands of The Agency, a tech-savvy real estate brokerage and Brick Underground partner.
 The Agency will charge a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent if the apartment is an "open" listing and you sign up here.
 Bonus: The agents at The Agency are a delight to deal with.

-Do a search for building violations
+Search online for building violations

-The DOB site identifies violations for leaks, mold, heat, and hot water issues.
+The DOB site cites violations for leaks, mold, heat, and hot water issues.
 Elevator violations are fairly common, but broken windows and doors are definitely a red flag.
 Heft’s building has dozens of violations and complaints—a warning of what was to come.

 Housing Preservation and Development also provides building data and information about complaints and litigation, property registration, violations, and charges.

 A building with very few violations is probably a well-run building and tenants are not calling the city out of frustration, Kirkpatrick says.
-On the other hand, a building with 70 violations indicates a landlord with a lackluster attitude.
+"On the other hand, a building with many violations, and in particular recent ones, indicates that the landlord may not prioritize maintenance."

 Public information about building ownership is also available through the Automated City Register Information System, which you can access via New York City's Department of Finance.
 It's not an entirely straightforward search but can help you find out who is funding the mortgage and that can give clues about who is behind a limited liability corporation if that’s the building's ownership structure.